Usage

 compress

-– default compression level for all table data structures,primary_compress
+– compression level for all table data structures,primary_compress

 – compression level for the table primary key,toast_compress